-STEP V. ACCREDITATION For programs we recommendations and progress made on the recommendations. vith an external accreditation, indicate the date of commendations. f the last accreditation visit and discuss 2011-2012 During the move to SU-17, the Career Center reduced the amount of stud lent computers in the lab from 35 to 25 due and faculty as possible to increase awaren Career Center continues to reach out to fa instructors who bring classes into the care students.
-We have been able to use the Ass to the reduced space area in the new location.
+2011-2012 During the move to SU-17, the Career Center reduced the amount of student computers in the lab from 35 to 25 due to the reduced space area in the new location.
 In Fall 2012, we started reaching out to instruction faculty to invite the Career Center into their classrooms to conduct Career Center Services Presentations to their students and reach out to as many students and faculty as possible to increase awareness on the valuable resources available in the Career Center at Palomar College.
 The Career Center continues to reach out to faculty and provide classrooms presentations as well as continuing to accommodate instructors who bring classes into the career center.
 It has become an issue in accommodating classes with more than 25 students.
 We have been able to use the Assessment office to accommodate the student overflow.
-We presented career center the Career Center needs a Computer Lab voperation as Career Search classes and/or campus to reach out to students and refer nter (473 students) and visited 6 classes (vith a classroom adjacent to the Lab to mai class visits take place.
-Career Center Coo 196 students) in 2012-2013.
-In the future, intain student access open during hours of rdinator is participating in Student Events on dinator is tracking and assessing the time the for the career center to operate and function contains to center Coordinator on a monthly basis to basis.
-This information will be used to determine effectively.
-2014-2015 Career Codetermine the CC is ermine if an additional room/space is needed enter hours were monitored by Career spot accessible to students, due to other career activities taking place (ex: classes, class visits, workshops, on campus outreach activities without staff in the CC).
+We presented career center orientations to 24 classes in the Career Center (473 students) and visited 6 classes (196 students) in 2012-2013.
+In the future, the Career Center needs a Computer Lab with a classroom adjacent to the Lab to maintain student access open during hours of operation as Career Search classes and/or class visits take place.
+Career Center Coordinator is participating in Student Events on campus to reach out to students and refer them to our services.
+Career Center Coordinator is tracking and assessing the time the center is not accessible to students when career events are held in SU-17.
+Data will be reviewed to assess lack of access to the general student population on a monthly basis.
+This information will be used to determine if an additional room/space is needed for the career center to operate and function more effectively.
+2014-2015 Career Center hours were monitored by Career Center Coordinator on a monthly basis to determine the percentage of time the CC is not accessible to students, due to other career activities taking place (ex: classes, class visits, workshops, on campus outreach activities without staff in the CC).
 The percentage of hours the CC is closed on a monthly basis ranges from 10-26% on a 48.5 hour week.
 This supports that the Career Center would best serve all students by having an instruction classroom adjacent to the Career Center Lab to maintain hours of operation accessible 100% of the time.

-Please identify faculty and staff who participated in the development of the plan for this department: Rosie Antonecchia Name Pippa Pierce Name Nicole Moreau Name Name Name Name -
+Please identify faculty and staff who participated in the development of the plan for this department: